jarviscanada/jarvis_data_eng_DavidTrumble/core_java/twitter/README.md

 - The DAO layer saves, shows and deletes tweet(s).
 ## Models
 Twitter Model</br>
-- Tweets are known as “status updates”
+- Tweets are known as “status updates”.
 - The Tweet object has a long list of ‘root-level’ attributes that can also be the ‘parent’ object to several child objects.
 - The JSON will be a mix of ‘root-level’ attributes and child objects (which are represented with the {} notation.
 ```